Why the Future of AI Relies Deeply on Human Values

 AI and the Changing Workforce

-Many worry that AI will replace jobs, but what’s happening is a shift in how work gets done.
+Many worry that human-centered AI will replace jobs, but what’s happening is a shift in how work gets done.
 AI takes care of repetitive tasks, freeing you to focus on creativity, strategy, and human interaction.
 In healthcare, it can help doctors identify possible diagnoses faster, but the final say should always come from human expertise.
 This blend of automation and empathy is what will define the future of work.

 Emotional Intelligence Still Sets Humans Apart